51Degrees/specifications/device-detection-specification/part3/required-examples.md

-The need for examples to be runnable as an application and as a test suggests that they are written with example code to be executed as a public method, and a pattern may be established across examples.
+The need for examples to be runnable as an application and as a test suggests that they are written with example code to be executed as a public method, and a common pattern is established across examples.

 It MUST be possible to programmatically supply any necessary configuration or parameters, such as cloud resource keys, or device detection license keys.